 When you are cooking for one or two, you often don’t want to make a large batch of cookies.
 Sure you can keep the extra cookies in a cookie jar but really, who wants to eat the same cookies for weeks?
 Fresh, warm from the oven, homemade cookies are simply wonderful so why not make a single cookie or a small batch of cookies whenever you want.

-- Measure flour correctly.
-If you don't have a scale, you can properly measure flour by using a spoon to fluff the flour in the container, then spoon the flour into a measuring cup and slightly overfill.
-Use the back of a knife or other straight edged utensil to level the flour across the cup.
+Measure flour correctly.
+To measure flour correctly, use a spoon to scoop flour into a measuring cup made for dry ingredients and slightly overfill it.
+Then, use the back of a knife or other straight-edged utensil to level the flour across the cup.
 Do not scoop the flour.
 When you scoop, the flour gets packed too tightly and you will end up with more flour than the recipe calls for.

-- Use a baking mat or parchment paper to line your cookie sheet.
-I don't recommend coating your baking sheet with a butter or oil spray because it creates an overly greasy sheet which will make your cookies spread.
+Use a baking mat or parchment paper to line your cookie sheet.
+I don’t recommend coating your baking sheet with butter or oil spray because it creates an overly greasy sheet that will make your cookies spread.